We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 If you’re focused on liquidity, range, and round-the-clock access, Kraken is the top pick.
 We kept coming back to it for its reliable fills, broader list of tokenized stocks, and 24/7 trading that works.

-If fees and user experience are your main concern, Gemini offers one of the most affordable and streamlined ways to get in and out of tokenized equities.
-The ActiveTrader platform is clean, fast, and friendly for newer users without compromising on power.
+If fees and user experience are your main concern, ByBit and OKX offers some of the most affordable and streamlined ways to get in and out of tokenized equities.

 We’ve tested them all with real trades, real capital, and real scrutiny, and we’d happily use any of our top picks.
 Just know your trading style, know what matters to you, and pick the broker that fits.